francesss11/GenZ/story.md

-Once upon a time, in the office of a software development firm, there was a programmer named John.
-He was happy at his job. there was a programmer named John
+Once upon a time, in the office of a software development firm, there was a programmer named Steve.
 He was happy at his job.